 New ‘slip-form’ constructed firewall for the Herdersbrug converter site

-Last week, some exceptional works have been undertaken on the NLL site Herdersbrug.
+During February some exceptional works have been undertaken on the Herdersbrug converter site.

-The reason why BAM/Siemens have decided to build a “slip wall” is that it provides a considerable time advantage.
-This technique has rarely been seen in Belgium, but allows delivering a high quality solution (to the risk of fire) in a relatively short time frame.
+The reason why BAM/Siemens have decided to use “slip-form” technology is that it provides a considerable time advantage.
+This technique has rarely been seen in Belgium, but allows delivering a high quality solution in a relatively short time frame.